adammichaelwood/class-notes/_posts/2015-05-08-john-and-suffering-sandra-schneiders.md

  - Here is the person who will resolve the human dilemma

 John's Great Commission:
- - Who's sins you forgive, are forgiven.
+ - Whose sins you forgive, are forgiven.
  - Jesus takes away the SIN of the world, and the Church takes away the SINS of the world.
     - AW: AH HA!!
 Plural in liturgy.
  - Church has reduced this to a _magical_ ritual which excludes.